Skip Navigation

 Annual progress against our goals and commitments will be updated in our commodity policies and implementation plans and through our annual Sustainability Report, which can be located on the Colgate-Palmolive Company public website.
 Colgate-Palmolive as a member of the Consumer Goods Forum (CGF) will also be engaged in collective reporting against our commitment as a member of the CGF’s Forest Positive Coalition.

 To further support our Forest Positive Approach, we have been working to further develop our grievance management process and as a first step, we are publishing our Forest-Based Commodities Grievance Procedure.
 This grievance procedure is applied to grievance and non-compliance cases identified by land use spatial monitoring as well as grievances raised to Colgate by third parties.
 As a member of the Forest Positive Coalition we have incorporated the timebound steps and requirements of the CGF’s Monitoring and Response Framework (MRF) for deforestation and peat development non-compliances in our palm oil supply chain.
 Additional details on our Forest-Based Commodity Grievance Procedure specifically focused on Palm Oil can be found in our Palm Oil Policy and Implementation plan.
-Moving beyond our grievance management process, Colgate has launched a Palm Oil Grievance Log, which provides public tracking and updates of environmental and social grievance cases raised to Colgate regarding our palm oil supply chain.
+Moving beyond our grievance management process, Colgate has a Palm Oil Grievance Log, which provides public tracking and updates of environmental and social grievance cases raised to Colgate regarding our palm oil supply chain.
 Colgate’s palm oil grievance log will be updated on a quarterly basis.

 The following sections represent commodity specific areas of focus and commitments building on our overarching No Deforestation commitments documented above.